-Receiving a cancer diagnosis can be overwhelming and may lead to feelings of stress and uncertainty.
-It is important to feel confident in your choice of treatment plan and the oncology team providing your care.
-Seeking a second opinion is often a helpful way to learn more about the various treatment options that are available to you and to help you make the best decision.
+Receiving a cancer diagnosis can be overwhelming and can lead to feelings of uncertainty and stress, which is why it is important to feel confident in your treatment plan and care team.
+Seeking a second opinion is a common, helpful way to obtain additional information about your cancer and all the treatment options that are available to you.

 There are many reasons why you may want to seek a second opinion before or during the course of your cancer care including:

 - To feel more secure about your diagnosis and treatment plan